 Because people utter words in slightly different ways owing to factors like accents and mispronunciations, using a language model, which incorporates data about word sequences, dramatically improves transcription accuracy.

 "She was," for example, is more likely to be followed by an adjective such as "glad."

 It's unusual for "she was" to be followed by a word right away.

 If the speech recognizer couldn't decide between "happy" and "harpy," it'd go with "happy" because the language model said it was the most likely option.

-Finally, we must discuss voice synthesis, or to produce speech.
+Finally, we must discuss voice synthesis, or the capacity of computers to produce speech.